-Our in-depth coverage of Walt Disney World’s annual Epcot International Food & Wine Festival begins with a bang, in the Islands of the Caribbean.
+Our in-depth coverage of Walt Disney World’s 2020 Taste of Epcot International Food & Wine Festival begins with a bang, in the Islands of the Caribbean.
 This Global Marketplace is among my favorites, and in this review, we’ll share menu info & pricing, food photos, and what’s worth the money.

 The various islands of the Caribbean have been represented over the years at the Epcot Food & Wine Festival, with a handful of unique booths being represented at one point.
-For 2018, we lose Patagonia after losing the Dominican Republic, which the Islands of the Caribbean booth directly replaced a few years ago.
+In recent years, we’ve lost Patagonia and the Dominican Republic, the latter of which the Islands of the Caribbean booth directly replaced a few years ago.

 Not to worry, as specialties from multiple countries—including Jamaica, Colombia, and Cuba—have been represented on the menu here over the course of the last couple years.
 That’s the upside.
 The downside is that several food-rich countries are relegated to a catch-all booth, while we witness a proliferation of booths that are not based on countries, or places at all.